Mon – Sun: 24/7 Plumbing

 Corroded Steel Pipes Issue

 But, if you have purchased an old home, the water pipes may already be corroded from the inside, and the water pressure may be low.
 In such cases, the only thing that you can do is replace the pipes.
-You may also be able to opt for pipe relining, a less invasive form of pipe replacement.
+You may also opt for pipe relining, a less invasive form of pipe replacement.

 However, you can replace the copper pipes or plastic water pipes.
-These will solve the low water pressure problem and ensure that you do not face this issue for decades.
+These will solve the low water pressure problem and ensure you do not face this issue for decades.

 3. Faulty Pressure Regulator